-It comes as a surprise to many that Berkshire Hathaway has not had any dividend for the past 55 years.
+It surprises many that Berkshire Hathaway has not had any dividends for the past 55 years.
 They have learned to attract shareholders who understand the benefits of long-term value creation and where compounding is the best option.

 In their case, the investors think like the owners and understand the flexibility and increasing value, the best course for capital allocation.

-Following are some of the reasons why investing in dividend stock may not be a great idea.
+Following are some reasons why investing in dividend stock may not be a great idea.

 Any investor taking on to selecting their own stocks is in itself a risk that is not necessarily compensated.
 And the major problem that comes with overly focusing on stocks that make dividend payouts is that it quite often heads towards investing in individual stocks.
 Diversification, however, is the easy way out of this risk.
 Please read more in our long article where we are debunking dividend investing.

 But even though diversifying eases your way into eliminating risks, you won’t be paid for it.

 Moreover, holding five or ten stocks in your portfolio is taking on a lot of single-stock risk.